Database Migration Tools: Flyway, Liquibase, Prisma Migrate, Drizzle Kit, and golang-migrate

 npx drizzle-kit migrate

-# Push schema directly (development -- skips migration files)
+# Push schema directly to database (development, skips migration files)

 npx drizzle-kit push